mommy003/r2redux/README.md

 - PRS for non-regulatory region (x2)

 # Contact information
-Please contact Associate Prof. Dr. Hong Lee (hong.lee@unisa.edu.au) if you have any queries
+Please contact Associate Prof. Dr. Hong Lee (hong.lee@unisa.edu.au) if you have any queries.